graezykev/ts-eslint-standard-js/steps.md

 npm run lint
 ```

-All problems in your js & ts files will be shown.
+All problems in your JS/TS files will be shown.

 ![alt text](images/image-10.png)